Building Evidence to Inform Practice for Provider Behavior Change Programming

-Beyond Bias is a project that seeks to address provider bias by ensuring young people have access to empathetic, nonjudgmental, quality counseling and provision of a full range of contraceptive methods regardless of their marital status or parity.
+Beyond Bias was a project that sought to address provider bias by ensuring young people have access to empathetic, nonjudgmental, quality counseling and provision of a full range of contraceptive methods regardless of their marital status or parity.

 Multiple barriers prevent a young person from accessing a safe method of contraception of their choice.
 Provider bias occurs at the last meter of care—the moment of consultation between youth and provider.

-A multidisciplinary approach that brings together experts in adolescent sexual and reproductive health (SRH), social and behavior change communication (SBCC), human-centered design, behavioral economics, and market segmentation to address this complex SRH problem.
+A multidisciplinary approach that brought together experts in adolescent sexual and reproductive health (SRH), social and behavior change communication (SBCC), human-centered design, behavioral economics, and market segmentation to address this complex SRH problem.

 By understanding what drives provider bias, small changes can be made to shift these biases and remove provider-related barriers.

-Led by Pathfinder International, in collaboration with Camber Collective, YLabs, and the Behavioral Economics in Reproductive Health Initiative (BERI), with funding from the Bill & Melinda Gates Foundation.
+The project was led by Pathfinder International, in collaboration with Camber Collective, YLabs, and RAND Corporation (and formerly the Behavioral Economics in Reproductive Health Initiative (BERI)), , with funding from the Bill & Melinda Gates Foundation.

 Burkina Faso, Pakistan, and Tanzania